ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-home.md

 has_toc: false
 ---

-# How do use Python to run SQL on my FeatureBase database?
+# How do use Python to run SQL queries on my FeatureBase database?

 The FeatureBase Python Client Library provides client classes that can:
 * connect to a FeatureBase Cloud or Community database